wkumari/draft-vandergaast-edns-client-subnet/README.md

    answer client queries that specify exactly the same SOURCE PREFIX- LENGTH in their own ECS option.

-   DNSKEY and DS records are the one exception to the above rules for records in the answer section.
-These records SHOULD always be cached at /0.
+   The handling of DNSSEC-related records in the answer section was unspecified in the original draft and inconsistently handled in existing implementations.
+An RRSIG must obviously be tied to the RRset which it signs, but it is RECOMMENDED that all other DNSSEC records be scoped at /0.
 See Section 9 for more.

    Note that the additional and authority sections from a DNS response message are specifically excluded here.
 Any records from these